 To recruit Anglican leaders deeply passionate about mission, Bishop Hunter is asking leaders from every diocese in the province to ask themselves: Am I called to be a change agent in today’s world?
 Do I want to journey with others who are learning to employ liturgy for mission—for evangelism and discipleship?
 If the answer is yes, Bishop Hunter invites them to apply to join the Telos Collective.
-These men and women will come together at the annual Intersection Conference—an intensive “missional greenhouse” for leaders—to receive specialized training.
+These men and women will come together at the annual Intersection Conference—an intensive “missional incubator” for leaders—to receive specialized training.
 They will sharpen one another, share insights and develop cutting-edge strategies for contextualizing and sharing the gospel in North America.

 After being nurtured and trained, these leaders will return to their churches and communities and begin Learning Communities.
 Learning Communities are a vehicle for gathering a group of lay people or clergy to participate in a guided discussion about mission in contemporary culture.
 Throughout the year, The Telos Collective will also provide their leaders with missional leadership coaching and resources.